ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 // Inherit your agent class from `ScAgent` class and specify template argument
 // as sc-event class.
 Here `ScEventAfterGenerateIncomingArc<
-// ScType::EdgeAccessConstPosPerm>` is type of event to which the given
+// ScType::ConstPermPosArc>` is type of event to which the given
 // agent reacts.
-class MyAgent : public ScAgent< ScEventAfterGenerateIncomingArc<ScType::EdgeAccessConstPosPerm>>
+class MyAgent : public ScAgent< ScEventAfterGenerateIncomingArc<ScType::ConstPermPosArc>>
 {
 public:
   // Here you should specify class of actions which the given agent performs.